ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/04-Integrative.md

 #### <font color='red'> Start Exercise 2: </font>

 Use the bowtie slurm script that we have used to remove host DNA as a starting point, create the script to align the rRNA removed RNA reads to the assembled contigs (the bowtie2 index have prefix of "/share/biocore/projects/Internal_Jessie_UCD/Workshops/Metagenomics_and_Metatranscriptomics/03-Megahit-DNA/${SAMPLE}/${SAMPLE}.contigs").
+Bowtie2 manual is [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
 After the mapping is finished, please take a look at the mapping rate.

 #### <font color='red'> End Exercise 2: </font>